tektsu/entanglement/README.md

 ## Tangles

-Tangles are complete patterns created with multiple tangle elements.
-They fill an area, and me extend outside that area at times.
+Tangles are complete patterns created with multiple tangle elements which fill an area.

 ### Aahs

 The Aahs tangle is a complete implementation of the AAH zentangle. _Note: the class is called Aahs, but the zentangle it implements is called AAH.
 Yes, it is confusing.
-Sorry._ Ahhs, is composed of repeating patterns of Aah and Dot, placed randomly on the screen.
+Sorry._ Aahs, is composed of repeating patterns of Aah and Dot, placed randomly on the screen.
 Aahs takes a width, a height and an [AahsOptions](https://tektsu.github.io/entanglement/global.html#AahsOptions) as a parameters.

 #### Aahs Examples